California’s tribal casinos seem to be on a roll.

 A possible spending war looming

 If there are competing measures, the stakes at the ballot box will be high.
-They could mean the difference between whether there are sportsbooks at sports stadiums and perhaps, more importantly, online sportsbooks in CA.
+They could mean the difference between whether there are sportsbooks in arenas and perhaps, more importantly, online sportsbooks in the Golden State.

 Tribes oppose online wagering because they believe it would cut into their revenue.
 An amendment from the legislature will almost certainly include online betting, however, as it would maximize the state’s tax revenue.